Aho-Senpai/Aho-Triggers/Triggernometry/Docs/FAQ.md

 let's make it clearer if you aren't familar with C# or coding languages.

 ```
-Offset (0) byte WhiteGauge;
+Offset (0) byte WhiteGauge
-Offset (1) byte BlackGauge;
+Offset (1) byte BlackGauge
 ```

 Ok, but how do i read that ?
 WTF does that mean ?
 It means that the first `byte` will represent `WhiteGauge` and the second `byte` will represent `BlackGauge`
 A `byte` is a number between `0` and `255`. `255` in Hex = `0xFF`.
 Meaning it will be 2 characters at most.
 This will be important later when tackling "more complex" job gauges.
 For now, keep in mind that `byte` = we are looking at a 2 character.